Adaptive Multimodal Person Recognition: A Robust Framework for Handling Missing Modalities: Abstract

 \section{Abstract}

-Person recognition systems often rely on audio, visual, or behavioral cues, but real-world conditions frequently result in missing or degraded modalities.
-To address this challenge, we propose a Trimodal person identification framework that integrates voice, face, and gesture modalities, while remaining robust to modality loss.
-Our approach leverages multi-task learning to process each modality independently, followed by a cross-attention and gated fusion mechanisms to facilitate interaction across modalities.
-Moreover, a confidence-weighted fusion strategy dynamically adapts to missing and low-quality data, ensuring optimal classification even in Unimodal or Bimodal scenarios.
-We evaluate our method on CANDOR, a newly introduced interview-based multimodal dataset, which we benchmark for the first time.
-Our results demonstrate that the proposed Trimodal system achieves 99.18\% Top-1 accuracy on person identification tasks, outperforming conventional Unimodal and late-fusion approaches.
-In addition, we evaluate our model on the VoxCeleb1 dataset as a benchmark and reach 99.92\% accuracy in Bimodal mode.
+Person identification systems often rely on audio, visual, or behavioral cues, but real-world conditions frequently present with missing or degraded modalities.
+To address this challenge, we propose a multimodal person identification framework incorporating upper-body motion, face, and voice.
+Experimental results demonstrate that body motion outperforms traditional modalities such as face and voice in within-session evaluations, while serving as a complementary cue that enhances performance in multi-session scenarios.
+Our model employs a unified hybrid fusion strategy, fusing both feature-level and score-level information to maximize representational richness and decision accuracy.
+Specifically, it leverages multi-task learning to process modalities independently, followed by cross-attention and gated fusion mechanisms to exploit both unimodal information and cross-modal interactions.
+Finally, a confidence-weighted strategy and mistake-correction mechanism dynamically adapt to missing data, ensuring that our single classification head achieves optimal performance even in unimodal and bimodal scenarios.
+We evaluate our method on CANDOR, a newly introduced interview-based multimodal dataset, which we benchmark in this work for the first time.
+Our results demonstrate that the proposed trimodal system achieves 99.51\% Top-1 accuracy on person identification tasks.
+In addition, we evaluate our model on the VoxCeleb1 dataset as a widely used evaluation protocol and reach 99.92\% accuracy in bimodal mode, outperforming conventional approaches.
 Moreover, we show that our system maintains high accuracy even when one or two modalities are unavailable, making it a robust solution for real-world person recognition applications.
-The code and data for this work are publicly available \footnote{https://github.com/areffarhadi/Multimodal-Rec}.
+The code and data for this work are publicly available \footnote{\href{https://Anonymous.reason}{The link has been removed for anonymization reasons.}}.